-The re-planning of the Dorotheen Quartier will not only create new areas for the public realm, but it will also afford a unique opportunity to reassess the Karlsplatz arcade entry and exit.
-This thoroughfare has, until now, always been perceived as the less important “back” of the site, situated behind the Breuninger Department Store, and leading towards Sporerstraße and Karlsstraße.
-With this project, this highly valuable central city core will now be infused with a new identity and vitality – complete with a broad range of user activities.
-This will allow the Quartier to augment Stuttgart’s existing and thriving network of lively pedestrian areas.
+The re-planning of the Dorotheen Quartier not only creates new areas for public use, it also offers a unique opportunity to reassess the relationship with the Karlsplatz arcade.
+This thoroughfare has, until now, always been perceived as the less important “back” of the site, situated behind the Breuninger Department Store, and leading towards Sporerstraße and Karlstraße.
+With this project, which includes three mixed-use buildings with offices, small-scale retail and urban living, the highly valuable central city core is now infused with a new identity and vitality – complete with a broad range of user activities.
+Thus, the new area augments Stuttgart’s existing, thriving network of lively pedestrian areas.

-In the city of Stuttgart, the topography of the city’s basin-shaped valley has in essence established a ‘fifth facade’ for each building: the roof.
+In the city of Stuttgart, the unique topography of the ‘city basin’ has, in essence, established a ‘fifth facade’ for each building: the roof.
 The ’roofscape’ here has particular significance in a place where, from any vantage point, the roofs across the landscape always serve as icons identifying landmarks and destinations in the city.

 Behnisch Architekten, Stuttgart

 2010, 1st prize